charlie-bloor/sb/README.md

     |-|-|
     |`ServiceProviderFactory`|Creates a service provider that the new version of `TicketService` can use to resolve the new, high-level `TicketCreator` and `TicketAssigner` services|

-    These services are located explicitly, but their own dependencies are injected automatically, and they represent the end of the bootstrapping process:
+    Although the following services are located explicitly, their own dependencies are injected automatically, and they represent the end of the bootstrapping process:

    |Class|Description|
    |-|-|